Let me begin by asking: do you think giving personal narrative examples help craft a unique and compelling message? The answer is a resounding YES!

 — Ted McGrath (@ted_mcgrath) October 20, 2017

-In the previous tip, I gave you a link to some types of stories you can tell.
-However, when you have so many on your mind, you may find yourself confused about which ones to pick.
+As I mentioned, you can tell your story in a lot of ways.
+But when you have so many ideas on your mind, you may be confused about which ones to pick.

-Why?
-You’re not just sharing your message.
-What you’re actually doing is helping someone connect to their vision and become inspired about the person they want to be through you.
 When they listen to you, they should be saying to themselves, “I know what you went through.
 I can relate to that.
-And I’m inspired to follow the steps you did to conquer the same problem.”
+And I’m inspired to follow the steps you took to conquer the same problem.”

-By being vulnerable, your audience will resonate with the emotions in your story and be inspired by your shifts and transformation.
-They will be drawn to you.
+By allowing vulnerability, the emotions in your story will resonate with your audience.
+They will be inspired by your own transformation.
+This is what will draw them to you.

-As you grow, you change, and your message changes and reaches new levels.
-As your message changes, you attract different types of people to you.
+As you refine your message, you also attract different types of people to you.
 Your messaging is alive, and your transformations only make it more powerful.

 Want to learn how to pull in high-paying clients for your business?
 Watch this video from my YouTube channel, Ted McGrath: